-- 3.1 The application, submitted in full detail is for nine two-storey dwellings set in a similar arrangement to that previously submitted application under P/18/0263/OA.
-The scheme includes two new access points along Ranvilles Lane, and an altered access from Oakcroft Lane.
-In addition to the new accesses along Ranvilles Lane, the overall width of Ranvilles Lane would be widened along its length between the junction with Oakcroft Lane and the northern side of the proposed new main access into the site. - 3.2 The low density, edge of settlement development would be located almost entirely on the former curtilage of The Grange. - 3.3 The application has been supported by a detailed Planning, Design and Access Statement, Ecological Surveys, Tree Reports, Transport Statements, Landscaping and Visual Impact Assessment, Affordable Housing Viability Assessment and a Flood Risk and Surface Water Disposal Assessment.
+- 3.1 The application proposal is submitted in outline form with access and layout to be considered for 16 dwellings.
+Nine of the dwellings are within the original residential curtilage of The Grange and are sited in with the same locations as shown in planning application P/19/0483/FP reported elsewhere on this agenda.
+The scheme has been carefully designed to ensure that the glimpsed views of Crofton Old Church are maintained from Oakcroft Lane. - 3.2 The remaining seven dwellings are located on an undeveloped field to the southeast of the residential curtilage of The Grange, which is currently accessed by a field gate adjacent to the existing access to The Grange.
+Two new access points would be created along Ranvilles Lane, and a new altered access from Oakcroft Lane.
+In addition to the new accesses along Ranvilles Lane, the overall width of Ranvilles Lane would be widened along its length between the junction with Oakcroft Lane to the northern side of the proposed new main access into the site. - 3.3 The low density, edge of settlement development would incorporate a large area of open space through the centre of the site, maintaining an unimpeded view of the church when viewed from Oakcroft Lane. - 3.4 The planning application has been supported by a detailed Planning, Design and Access Statement, Ecological Surveys, Tree Reports, Transport Statements, Landscape and Visual Impact Assessment, and a Flood Risk and Surface Water Disposal Assessment.
 The applicant has secured nitrate mitigation credits via the Hampshire and Isle of Wight Wildlife Trust scheme at Little Duxmore Farm on the Isle of Wight.